Free temporary Thailand phone number to receive SMS online (+66)

 A VoIP number

-Many apps spot VoIP lines and block them.
+Many apps spot VoIP numbers and block them.
 You may set one up and still get turned away at the SMS step.

 A travel eSIM

-An eSIM is great for data, but most plans give you a foreign line, not a +66 one.
+An eSIM is great for data, but most plans give you a foreign number, not a +66 one.
 So it will not pass a Thai check anyway.

 When VoIP or eSIM is actually fine